zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 Using the web keys API, keys can be created first and activated for signing later.
 This allows the keys to be distributed to the instance's apps and caches.
-Once a key is deactivated, its public key will remain available for token verification on the web key is deleted.
+Once a key is deactivated, its public key will remain available for token verification until the web key is deleted.
 Delayed deletion makes sure tokens that were signed before the key got deactivated remain valid.

 When the `web_key` [feature](/docs/apis/resources/feature_service_v2/feature-service-set-instance-features) is enabled the first time,